Animal Reproductive Strategies

 • Copulatory plugs: the male’s ejaculate includes a sticky residue which temporarily blocks entry to the female’s reproductive tract, making it difficult for other males to mate with her until after there has been time for the first male’s sperm to fertilize the eggs

-Examples of traits which typically confer second male advantage include:
+Examples of traits and behaviors which typically confer second male advantage include:

 • Elaborate penis morphology: elaborate structures on the penis help remove the sperm of previous males from the female’s reproductive tract by essentially scraping out the previous ejaculate